KennyPeanuts/CPOM_Flux/lab_notebook/analysis/CPOM_Flux_Nutrient_Analysis.md

 * Modified 10 March 2015 - KF - continued analysis
 * Modified 24 March 2015 - KF - made figures consistent with SOD for ASB Talk
+* Modified 8 May 2015 - KF - analyzed data with repeated measures using lme and lmeTest package

 ## Purpose